 Petra Salva is St Mungo’s Director of Rough Sleepers, Migrants and Criminal Justice Services.
-She has been working directly with people sleeping rough in London for over 20 years and heads up St Mungo’s rough sleeper and outreach teams across London boroughs and the South East.
+She has been working directly with people sleeping rough in London for over 20 years and heads up St Mungo’s rough sleeper and outreach teams across London boroughs and south east England.
 Petra also represents St Mungo’s on a pan European network which shares best practice and ideas across Europe to help reduce street homelessness.
 In a blog first published on the Huffington Post, she explains how we work to help destitute non-UK rough sleepers to move away from the streets for good, with the right support in place to rebuild their lives.

 Every week I hear stories and get updates about people who St Mungo’s outreach teams are trying to help off the streets.
 I also try as much as possible to meet people myself so I can see first-hand how things are working and understand more about the issues that homeless people face, and the challenges for our outreach colleagues.

 Recently I heard about Peter*, a 45 year old man from Poland.
 Peter had lived and worked in Poland and then the Netherlands with his partner for many years before moving to London with hopes of work and a better life here in the UK.
 However, once in London things didn’t work out as he hoped.
 After working in construction as a machine operative, his life was turned upside down when the relationship with his partner broke down and she returned to the Netherlands.

 Peter dealt with his sudden loneliness by drinking and then moved on to using cocaine.
 Eventually he lost his job and soon after his accommodation.
 He, like many others in a similar situation, ended up sleeping rough on the streets of London.

 Our outreach team met him on the streets and offered support.
 Initially Peter refused to engage with us.
 We didn’t give in though and kept visiting him on a regular basis.
 Eventually as winter and freezing temperatures set in he became more willing to talk and think about what to do.